fa7i3/MechaCar_Statistical_Analysis/README.md

 Accoring to the T-test result below, the p-value (0.04) is significantly lower than the assumed significant value (0.05), which means the null hypothesis can be rejected.
 ![lot 3 t-test](https://user-images.githubusercontent.com/104453593/185814329-fb2090b1-dc6b-4853-a98f-5c241c7bbddb.PNG)

+# Study Design: MechaCar vs Competition
+For this study, the company can compare the maintenance cost, safety rating, gas mileage and cost using the ANOVA test.
+Since the ANOVA test is able to check if different samples are significantly similar or different, will give us a p-value that will help us to either accept or reject the null hypothesis.
+If the p-value is greater than 0.05, then MechaCar has a significant similar performance within these categories (accept the null hypothesis).
+If the p-value is less than 0.05, then MechaCar is significantly different within these categories (reject the null hypothesis).